Roasted Broiled or Baked Chicken Thigh (Skin Not Eaten) (100 G)

 Include Healthy Fats

-Add a small portion of healthy fats such as avocado, nuts, or olive oil.
-This can help stabilize blood sugar levels by slowing the digestion process.
+Incorporate a small amount of healthy fats, such as avocado or a drizzle of olive oil, to your meal.
+Healthy fats can help stabilize blood sugar levels by slowing the absorption of carbohydrates.

 Find Glucose response for your favourite foods